nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 The rate at which mutations accumulate allows us to place the tree in time and estimate dates for key events such as when the outbreak began.
 The common ancestor of all sampled cases provides an estimate of when the outbreak started.
-This analysis suggests transmission began several weeks before the first cases where detected.
+This analysis suggests transmission began several weeks before the first cases were detected.

 Again we direct interested readers to [virological.org](https://virological.org/c/ebolavirus/bundibugyo-ebolavirus/57) for more detailed analyses and discussions of the evolutionary rate and its consequences.